 Fluid Properties Explained, Part 5:

-There is sometimes a fine line between the Heat Transfer Oil and Lubricating Oil product lines marketed by some oil companies.
-Granted both are slippery and transfer heat but beyond that they are formulated for very different functions.
-There are certain terms and test results provided in product data sheets that are more common to lube oils than heat transfer oils.
+There is sometimes a fine line between the Heat transfer fluid and Lubricating Oil product lines marketed by some oil companies.
+Granted both are slippery and transfer heat but beyond that, they are formulated for very different functions.
+There are certain terms and test results provided in product data sheets that are more common to lube oils than heat transfer fluids.

 - Viscosity Index – Most lube oils are formulated for as little change in the viscosity as possible whereas for heat transfer you want as much change as you can get.
 But is a high number better than a low number?
 And what is the viscosity at a given temperature?

 - SAE Grade / ISO Grade – General lubricating terms where the lower the number, the lower the viscosity.
 Typically used by a manufacturer for distinguishing between 2 product grades.
 Works for car oil but again provides no data useable for either selecting oil or designing systems.

 - SUS (Saybolt Universal Seconds) – This is a viscosity unit that makes sense only to lubrication types.
 Heat transfer fluids use centistokes, centipoise or lbs/ft-hr for selecting pumps and sizing heat exchangers.

 - Copper Corrosion – Copper is seldom used in heat transfer systems so why worry about corrosion?

 - Resistance to Water/Non-foaming/Demulsibility – Only lube oils retain water long enough to cause system corrosion or foam.
 Anybody who has seen a geyser of thermal fluid coming out of an expansion tank vent knows that water doesn’t typically hang around a thermal fluid system for very long.
 It converts to steam and forces an equivalent volume of liquid out of the system.